 I told him, “No, our food ain’t for sale.
 Sorry.”

 Well, he got a real sour look on his face, and turned his back to watch our wake behind us.
 I just walked back up to the cabin to help cook the food.

 When the first steak was finished, I put it on a plate, heaped it with spuds and corn, and headed back aft.
 I tapped the Sergeant on the shoulder, and handed him the plate.
 I said, “Like I said, our food ain’t for sale.
 Enjoy!”

-He had a huge grin when he took the plate, and between bites he told me he had been living on C-Rations and LRRPs for the last month.
+He had a huge grin when he took the plate, and between bites he told me he had been living on rice, C-Rations and LRRPs for the last month.
 He said that was the greatest steak he had ever eaten.
 He also said he was entertaining thoughts of giving me a thorough ass-kicking when I told him I wouldn’t sell him a steak, but he had now reconsidered.
 I cooked him a second steak just to make sure.

 Terms used in this story –

 ARVN – Army of the Republic of Vietnam

 C-Rations – Canned food rations for military members in the field.